 - Minerals: Minimal amounts

-- Nutritional Benefit: Powdered sugar provides sweetness but offers no significant nutrients and should be consumed sparingly.
+- Powdered sugar provides sweetness but has no significant nutritional value, so it should be used sparingly.

 15. Fresh Orange Juice (2 tbsp)